kissgyorgy/my-stars/README.md

 ## Jupyter Notebook

 - [superlinked/superlinked](https://github.com/superlinked/superlinked) - A compute framework for turning complex data into vectors.
+Build multimodal vectors with ease and define weights at query time so you don't need a custom reranking algorithm to get good results.
+Go straight from notebook to production with the same SDK.
 - [algorithmica-org/algorithmica](https://github.com/algorithmica-org/algorithmica) - A computer science textbook
 - [Stability-AI/StableCascade](https://github.com/Stability-AI/StableCascade) - Official Code for Stable Cascade
 - [cfahlgren1/natural-sql](https://github.com/cfahlgren1/natural-sql) - A series of top performing Text to SQL LLMs